rubinov2016/ANN-chatbot/README.md

     To switch off logging, set "show_details = False"

 2. Use Google Sheets to get/send your questions.
-    - "Rules3", the current tab with Responsible person
+    - "Merged", the last merged dataset
-    - "Rules Updated" automatically filled tab with latest changes from the all group members
+    - "Rules_Uploaded" automatically filled tab with latest changes from the all group members
     - Use convertor.json to download/upload/merge files.
 Or send your modified json to Group

 4. The chatbot will display the intent tag and its corresponding probability, like this: {"intent": "Netherlands", "probability": "0.998"}.
 This means that the intent is "Netherlands," and the probability is 0.998.